 Introduction

-• Carbonate hardness affects pH value.
-If carbonate hardness becomes too low (0-3), pH won’t be stable and predictable unless carbonate hardness is increased to 4 or above.
+• Carbonate hardness influences pH levels.
+If carbonate hardness drops too low (0-3), pH will become unstable and unpredictable until carbonate hardness is raised to 4 or higher.

-• Mix chlorine-free water with sodium bicarbonate in a glass (as mentioned above – 1 teaspoon per 50 liters – so if your tank capacity is 400 liters, then use 8 teaspoons)
+• Mix chlorine-free water with sodium bicarbonate in a glass (e.g., 1 teaspoon per 50 liters, so if your tank holds 400 liters, use 8 teaspoons).

-• Slowly spill the water in your aquarium
+• Slowly pour the mixture into your aquarium.

-If you feel that the pH is too high you may have to resort to using a Reverse osmosis unit to remove some of the mineral, this is the safest way of making your water more acidic.
-Reverse osmosis units are not cheapest though.
+If the pH in your tank remains too high, you might need to use a reverse osmosis unit to remove some of the minerals.
+This is one of the safest ways to make your water more acidic, although reverse osmosis units can be expensive.

 Exceptions

-Discus, Angelfish, Rams and Apistogrammas all require soft acidic water, the pH needs to be below 7.0 so if you cannot match this level it may be worth considering keeping different species of fish.
-Some of the tank bred specimens may tolerate a higher pH level but if you are keeping wild specimens a higher pH level could be detrimental to their health.
+Discus, Angelfish, Rams, and Apistogrammas all need soft, acidic water, with pH levels below 7.0.
+If you cannot maintain this pH level, it might be worth considering other species.
+Tank-bred specimens may tolerate slightly higher pH levels, but for wild specimens, higher pH levels can be harmful to their health.

-Guppies and Swordtails prefer alkaline water so the pH needs to be above 7.0, this is when you may need to buffer your water to keep the pH to a high enough level.
-Always remember that when the tank is first set up the pH will be at its highest, after a few weeks the pH may drop slightly so keep testing the water to check for this.
+On the other hand, Guppies and Swordtails prefer alkaline water, requiring a pH above 7.0.
+In this case, you may need to buffer your water to maintain a sufficiently high pH.
+It's important to remember that when a tank is first set up, the pH will be at its highest.
+After a few weeks, the pH may drop slightly, so regular water testing is crucial to monitor this.

 Carbonate Hardness

-Water in itself possesses an ability to resist changes in its pH level through the interference of outside sources.
-This is known as a buffering system.
-Aquarists who are interested in determining the level of capacity of their buffering systems can do so by measuring the carbonate hardness levels of the water, which is measured in dKH (we also know dGH which is overall hardness, but it's different than carbonate hardness).
+Water naturally has the ability to resist changes in its pH level, a feature known as a buffering system.
+Aquarists interested in understanding the capacity of their aquarium's buffering system can do so by measuring the carbonate hardness of the water, which is expressed in dKH (distinct from dGH, which measures overall hardness).

-Firstly buy some pH test kit as it’s shown below (same applies to testing ammonia, nitrates, nitrites).
+Start by purchasing a pH test kit, similar to the one shown below (this also applies to testing ammonia, nitrates, and nitrites).

 Aquarium pH test kit

-Testing pH in aquarium, step 1 Testing pH in aquarium, step 2
+Testing pH in the aquarium, step 1 Testing pH in the aquarium, step 2

 Testing water hardness in aquarium, the kit Testing water hardness in aquarium, step 1 Testing water hardness in aquarium, step 2

-• What ph should be in an aquarium?
+• What pH level should be in an aquarium?

 • What causes pH to drop?